egzontina/mirror-clo/STYLEGUIDE.md

 We refer to **GitLab team members** instead of staff.

-Don't expose your personal details by using your real tokens or security credentials.
+**Important security point:** Do not expose your personal details by using your real tokens or security credentials.
 Use placeholders such as `[project's CI token]` stub instead.